HairdressingProject/HairdressingApp/Documentation/pages/mydoc/mydoc_admin_functions.md

         <li>The sidebar is the main navigation element of the admin portal.
 Clicking on each button should redirect users to the respective page.</li>
         <li>Recently updated tables should show which column/row has been modified, with the name of the respective table and database and a timestamp.</li>
         <li>The statistics section should display a simple pie chart or graph with useful data about users.</li>
-        <li>Activity log refers to the latest changes specifically made by registered users of the application, with a timestamp.</li>
+        <li>Activity log refers to the latest changes specifically made by registered users of the application, with timestamp.</li>
     </ul>
 </div>